Introduction

 Step 2: Combine Ingredients in the Crockpot

-Place the seasoned chicken breasts in the bottom of your slow cooker.
-In a separate bowl, whisk together the condensed cream of chicken soup, dry gravy mix, chicken broth, water (or milk), dried parsley, and dried thyme until well combined and smooth.
-Pour this mixture evenly over the chicken.
-Pro Tip: Ensure the liquid covers the chicken as much as possible for even cooking and maximum flavor infusion.
+Place the seasoned skinless chicken breasts inside the base of your crock pot or slow cooker.
+In a separate bowl, whisk together the condensed cream of chicken soup and dry gravy mix, chicken stock as well as the water (or milk or half and half for extra creaminess) as well as dried parsley (or fresh parsley) as well as dried thyme or fresh thyme, until blended and smooth.
+Pour the mixture evenly on top of the chicken.
+Pro Tip: Make sure the chicken is covered in the most thorough way possible to ensure uniform cooking and maximum flavour infusion in this one pot meal.

 Step 3: Cook Low and Slow

-Cover the crockpot and cook on the Low setting for 6-8 hours or on the High setting for 3-4 hours.
-The chicken is done when it is cooked through and shreds easily with a fork.
-Data Insight: Cooking on Low generally results in more tender chicken, as the lower temperature allows connective tissues to break down slowly.
+Cover the crockpot with foil and let it simmer on the low setting for 6-8 hrs or at the high heat setting to cook for 3 to 4 hours.
+The chicken is cooked when it’s tender and easily shreds using the help of a fork – ready to shred!
+Data Tips: Cooking on low typically results in more tender, juicy chicken as the lower temperature lets connective tissues be broken down gradually in your crock pots.

 Step 4: Shred the Chicken

-Carefully remove the cooked chicken from the crockpot and place it on a cutting board.
-Using two forks, shred the chicken into bite-sized pieces.
-Return the shredded chicken to the crockpot, stirring to coat it in the delicious gravy.
-Personalized Touch: Adjust the chunkiness of the shredded chicken to your family’s preference – some like it finely shredded, others prefer larger pieces!
+Remove the chicken from the crockpot, and put it on the cutting board.
+With two forks, break the chicken into pieces that are bite-sized chunk or shred finely.
+The shredded chicken should be returned into the crockpot, stirring to coat it with this delicious, savory, yummy gravy.
+Personalize: Adjust the size of the chicken shredded according to your preference.
+Some families prefer it finely shredded while others prefer chunkier pieces!

 Step 5: Thicken (Optional) and Serve

-The gravy in the pot should be perfect after cooking, but if you prefer a thicker consistency, you can either:
+The gravy that is in the pot must be perfect after cooking in your slow cooker chicken dish.
+However, if you would prefer a more thick consistency, you can choose:

-- Create a slurry with 1 tablespoon of cornstarch mixed with 2 tablespoons of cold water and stir it into the hot gravy in the crockpot.
-Cook on High for another 15-20 minutes, stirring occasionally, until thickened.
+- Make a slurry using one tablespoon cornstarch or starch with 2 tablespoons cold water.
+Stir it into the gravy in the slow cooker.
+Cook on high for about 15 minutes more while stirring frequently with a whisk until it becomes thicker.

 Nutritional Information